Call us for more information0845 009 5639

 Children

-Children are often the most emotive issue within a separation or divorce and are likely to be your biggest worry.
-Most couples have some issues about children, even if they are not disputes which end up before the Court.
+Children are often the most emotive issue following a separation or divorce and are likely to be your biggest worry.
+If you and your former partner are finding it difficult to agree on the arrangements for your children, you are not alone.
+Most couples have some issues concerning their children, even if these disputes do not result in a formal application to Court.

 If you are divorcing, or dissolving a civil partnership, the Court will want to be satisfied that the arrangements you have made for your children are satisfactory.
 The Court will want to know who cares for your children, where they live and how often they see each of you.